inveniosoftware/react-searchkit/docs/docs/main_concepts.md

 The application state is divided in 2 parts:

-* `query`: it contains the user selections, the input for a search action
+* `query`: it contains the user selections, all input for a search action
 * `results`: it contains the results after an API call, the output of a search action

 ```js